gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Applications are RECOMMENDED to send its protected user messages using multiple streams, and on other streams than stream 0.
    However, applications MAY use stream 0 for their protected user messages.
-On stream 0 protected user messages as well as any DTLS messages that aren't record protocol will be mixed, thus the additional head of line blocking can occur.
+On stream 0 protected user messages, each containing the sequence of DTLS records, as well as any DTLS messages that aren't record protocol will be mixed, thus the additional head of line blocking can occur.

 ## Chunk Handling